BobbyWibowo/BobbyBDThemes/README.md

 ## Watch

-To watch changes and rebuild the themes automatically, use `/.watch.sh` (don't forget to mark it as executable).
+There is also a script available to watch changes then rebuild the themes automatically.

+It's named `watch.sh`, mark it as executable to use.
+The script itself will use `build.sh` to build, so make sure that's also executable.

 This needs `inotifywait`, in Debian/Ubuntu it's available as `inotify-tools`:

 ```shell
 sudo apt install inotify-tools -y
 ```

+By default the script will not use `-c` and `-r` options of `build.sh`.
+To use them, simply run the script with the said options, e.i. `./watch.sh -c` or `./watch.sh -cr`.